josegomezgarcia/josegomezgarcia.github.io/_projects/teaching_ST1.md

 ## General Information

-This is an introductory course on time series for all second-year students of ENSAI.
-You will find some tutorials, exercices, practical sessions, and their solutions in this session.
-Lecture notes will be made available soon.
+This is an introductory course on time series for all second-year ENSAI students.
+You will find tutorials, exercises, practical sessions, and some of their solutions in the Git folder: <a href="https://github.com/josegomezgarcia/TimeSeries/tree/main/SeriesTemporelles1">Series Temporelles 1</a>.

 **All documents in this course are written in French.**